oatlog/oatlog/doc/planning_report/main.typ

 == Eagerly applying rules

-Rules can be removed without changing the theory semantics if other rules can be adapted to additionally have the effect of the first rule.
+Rules can be removed without changing the theory semantics if other rules can be adapted to have the effect of the first rule.
 This shows up for example when having rules that insert something for every instance of a sort or match on a single function.
 The following are such
 examples: